 When dealing with other web platforms such as popular CMSes WordPress and PrestaShop you might find that they have security plugins activated that block or rate-limit requests.
 You should check beforehand with your client (and ask for a whitelist exemption) or attempt to discover a safe rate that will be handled correctly.

 Often, when you reach the cut-off threshold the server will respond with 429: Too Many Requests.
 However, for security reasons servers and applications are sometimes set up to obfuscate the real reason with another error code.
 If you notice the mentioned response code or other abnormalities during a crawl you should stop it immediately to avoid being black-listed for a much longer period.

-If you can’t, for any reason, obtain a whitelist exemption for your IP address you should limit the request rate in Screaming Frog SEO Spider in Configuration > Speed.
+If you can’t, for any reason, obtain a whitelist exemption for your IP address you should limit the crawl speed – or request rate – in Screaming Frog SEO Spider in Configuration > Speed.
 Check Limit URL/s and put in the desired value.
 Usually, there should be no problem with 1-3 and many servers will handle up to 10 or 15 URLs/s.
 You need to test it every time, preferably starting with a low value and working your way up.